sympower/dt-data-load-tool/docs/website/docs/general-usage/destination.md

 # Destination

-[Destination](glossary.md#destination) is a location in which `dlt` creates and maintains the current version of the schema and loads your data.
-Destinations come in various forms: databases, datalakes, vector stores, or files. `dlt` deals with this variety via modules which you declare when creating a pipeline.
+[Destination](glossary.md#destination) is a location in which `data_load_tool` creates and maintains the current version of the schema and loads your data.
+Destinations come in various forms: databases, datalakes, vector stores, or files. `data_load_tool` deals with this variety via modules which you declare when creating a pipeline.

 We maintain a set of [built-in destinations](../dlt-ecosystem/destinations/) that you can use right away.

 ## Declare the destination type
-We recommend that you declare the destination type when creating a pipeline instance with `dlt.pipeline`.
+We recommend that you declare the destination type when creating a pipeline instance with `data_load_tool.pipeline`.
 This allows the `run` method to synchronize your local pipeline state with the destination and `extract` and `normalize` to create compatible load packages and schemas.
 You can also pass the destination to the `run` and `load` methods.

 * Use destination **shorthand type**
 <!--@@@DLT_SNIPPET ./snippets/destination-snippets.py::shorthand-->